 Written by Lucy Lines at Two Lines Fertility

-About 1 in 7 couples encounter secondary infertility – the ability to get pregnant a second time – it’s actually more common than not being able to conceive in the first place.
+About 1 in 7 couples in Australia encounter secondary infertility – the ability to get pregnant a second time – it’s actually more common than not being able to conceive in the first place.
 Let’s dive into what is secondary infertility and the potential causes of secondary infertility and unexplained infertility.

 But just because it’s common doesn’t mean it’s easy to deal with… especially as you are now likely to have a circle of ‘mum friends’.
 They may all seem to be pregnant with their second/third whilst you are still stuck – but remember, The Rules are the same with secondary infertility as they are with primary infertility:

 If you have not conceived after 12 months of regular, unprotected sex (6 months if you’re over 35), you should ask for a referral to a fertility specialist

 There are lots of reasons for secondary infertility, among the possible causes are:

 – fallopian tube damage, ovulation disorders, endometriosis and uterine conditions